Reuben Chen is a partner in the Cooley litigation department. He joined the Firm in 2003 and is resident in the Palo Alto office.

 Additionally, Mr. Chen's efforts on pro bono matters have been recognized by the American Bar Association, the National Law Journal, the California Lawyers for the Arts, and the San Francisco Daily Journal.

 Mr. Chen is a member of the State Bar of California.
 He is also a member of the American Bar Association and the William A. Ingram American Inn of Court.
 Mr. Chen serves on the Stanford Law School Board of Visitors and as Co-Chair of the Stanford Alumni Regional Law Chapter for Silicon Valley.
 He also serves on the Advisory Board of the Stanford Law School Program in Law, Science & Technology.
 He further serves on the Steering Committee for the Stanford Law School Asian Pacific American Alumni Association.
 Additionally, Mr. Chen serves on the Board of Directors and is past President of the Asian Pacific American Bar Association of Silicon Valley.
-Mr. Chen further serves on the Santa Clara County Bar Association's Judiciary Committee, which evaluates judicial candidates at the request of the California governor, and previously served on the association's Board of Trustees and Strategic Planning Committee.
+Mr. Chen also previously served on the Santa Clara County Bar Association's Judiciary Committee, which evaluates judicial candidates at the request of the California governor, and on the association's Board of Trustees and Strategic Planning Committee.

 Mr. Chen received a JD from Stanford Law School in 2003.
 During law school, he was a legal assistant to Professor Paul Goldstein and completed an externship with the Honorable Saundra Brown Armstrong of the United States District Court.
 Additionally, while at Stanford, Mr. Chen was a representative of the Law Association, the treasurer of the Asian and Pacific Islander Law Students Association, a committee co-chair for the Stanford Public Interest Law Foundation, a member of the Stanford Journal of International Law, and a volunteer for the East Palo Alto Community Law Project.
 Mr. Chen received a BA, summa cum laude, from the University of Pennsylvania in 1998 with a major in Biology and a minor in Chemistry.